 Step 1.
 Choose a QR Code Generator for your business

-The key to creating a successful QR code campaign is to find the right QR code generator.
-The right QR code generator is the one that will allow you to create free QR codes that you can use forever.
-Choosing a QR code generator like Beaconstac with an intuitive platform to instantly set up your QR code campaigns is helpful.
-Turning to a ready-to-use platform for generating free QR codes makes things more comfortable as they do not require you to have prior coding knowledge.
+The key to creating a successful QR Code campaign is to find the right QR Code generator for your business’s needs.
+Choosing a QR Code generator like Beaconstac with an intuitive platform to instantly set up your QR Code campaigns is helpful.
+Turning to a ready-to-use platform for generating QR Codes makes things more comfortable as they do not require you to have prior coding knowledge.

 Step 4.
 Track campaigns

-Keeping track of your QR code scans is an excellent way of defining the success or failure of your QR code campaigns.
-For businesses with QR codes printed on different marketing materials, tracking scans of each QR code help to identify and rank the marketing tools from most to least effective thereby to optimize the results obtained.
+Keeping track of your QR Code scans is an excellent way of defining the success or failure of your QR Code campaigns.
+For businesses with QR Codes printed on different marketing materials, tracking scans of each QR Code help to identify and rank the marketing tools from most to least effective thereby optimizing the results obtained.

-2. Use QR codes on windows to boost app download
+2. Use QR Codes to boost app downloads

-3. Add QR codes on posters and flyers to gain social media visibility
+3. Add QR Codes on products and flyers to gain social media visibility

 Creating flyers can be an arduous task.
 Try Venngage to create beautiful flyers for your business within minutes.